 Create a Morning Checklist

-I live and die by checklists.
+I live and die by checklists and couldn’t live without my bullet journal.
 I’m a list-maker for sure!
 And this has rubbed off on my child.
-(I’m not sure if it’s good or bad at this point… she can get slightly obsessed with list making and she’s only 10 LOL.)
+(I’m not sure if it’s good or bad at this point… she can get slightly obsessed with list making and she’s only 10 — ha!)

 Creating a fun morning checklist of things needed to get ready in the morning is a good way to help everyone get out the door on time.

 And listing after-school tasks will help get homework finished and the bags ready and by the door for tomorrow morning.